joagre/anond/README.md

-# Anond - Anonymization Daemon
+# Anond - An experimental anonymization daemon

 ## 1) Overview

-Anond is a continous experiment striving to provide transparent IP-level anonymization using virtual network interfaces, peer-to-peer and overlay network techniques.
+Anond is a ongoing experiment striving to provide transparent IP-level anonymization using virtual network interfaces, peer-to-peer and overlay network techniques.
 This is indeed nothing new in itself and has been researched in projects such as